mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

 ## Creating jobs

 Previously we configured a single job to build and test our application.
-Lets seperate that into two jobs and combine them in a workflow.
+Let's separate that into two jobs and combine them in a workflow.

 ```yml
 version: 2